NehaMtechBits/team-git-guide/templates.md

 The PULL_REQUEST_TEMPLATE.md File
 This template automatically populates the description box when you open a new Pull Request.
 Its purpose is to ensure every PR provides the necessary information for a reviewer to understand and approve the changes quickly.

+## The `PULL_REQUEST_TEMPLATE.md` File

+This template automatically populates the description box when you open a new Pull Request.
+Its purpose is to ensure every PR provides the necessary information for a reviewer to understand the changes, know how to test them, and approve them quickly and efficiently.

 **Here is our PULL_REQUEST_TEMPLATE.md:**

 ## 📝 Description